Care Level: I'm Easy

 -

-Water well when received, then allow the soil to dry out between waterings.
-Enjoys being on the moist side.
+Water well when received, then allow the soil to dry out completely between waterings.

 -